theverant/Hysteresis-I/h1-design-evolution.md

 ## Evolutionary Thesis

-The physical evolution of Hysteresis I traces a fascinating trajectory from purely functional engineering toward an aesthetic of synthetic consciousness.
-Each iteration represents not merely technical refinement, but conceptual discovery—moments when crude assemblages suddenly revealed new possibilities for cybernetic embodiment and electromagnetic expression.
+The physical evolution of Hysteresis I traces a trajectory from purely functional engineering toward an aesthetic of synthetic consciousness.
+Each iteration represents not merely technical refinement, but conceptual discovery—moments when crude assemblages suddenly revealed new possibilities for cybernetic embodiment and expression.

 This progression documents how form becomes behavior, how component arrangement influences communication capacity, and how the gradual emergence of elegant proportions parallels the development of more sophisticated interaction protocols.